wfraser/cheery-json-rs/README.md

 # cheery-json-rs
-JSON parser in Rust.
-An implementation of cheery/json-algorithm.
+A JSON parser in Rust.
+An implementation of [cheery/json-algorithm by Henri Tuhola](https://github.com/cheery/json-algorithm).